‘Geography explains the past, illuminates the present, and prepares us for the future. What could be more important than that?’

 Michael Palin, President of the Royal Geographical Society

-Our Geography and Forest Schools Leader is Gemma Kibble.
+Our Geography Leader is Katie Carter and our Forest Schools Leader is Debbie Phillips.

 We are geologists.
 We are explorers.
 We are ecologists.